Last updated: February 11, 2024

 Taiwan is not a member of the World Health Organization and therefore cannot be a Party to the WHO Framework Convention on Tobacco Control.

 Smoke Free Places

 Smoking is prohibited in indoor workplaces jointly used by three or more persons; however, this prohibition does not apply to workplaces that are listed as public places.
 There are also some limitations on smoking in indoor public places such as schools, universities, cultural institutions, government buildings and places for indoor sports and entertainment.
-However, smoking is allowed in designated smoking rooms in other public places such as hotels, shopping malls, restaurants, cigar houses, bars, and businesses open only after 9:00pm and for persons over the age of 18 years.
+However, smoking is allowed in designated smoking rooms in other public places such as hotels, shopping malls, restaurants, cigar houses, bars, and nightclubs.
 Smoking is prohibited in public transportation vehicles and public transportation stations or passenger rooms, except in the international airport, which has smoking lounges.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

 Tobacco Advertising, Promotion and Sponsorship

 Most forms of tobacco advertising and promotion are prohibited.
 However, point of sale product displays are allowed with certain restrictions on display size and location.
 Some forms of promotion, such as retailer incentive programs, may also escape the ban.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Pictorial and text health warnings must occupy 50 percent of the front and back of the packaging of smoked tobacco products.
 There are eight authorized warnings and one authorized warning must appear on the front of the package and a different authorized warning must appear on the back.
 The warnings should be rotated so that all eight warnings appear with equal frequency.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.